Theta-Relations Among Degree-Based Tree Indices: Abstract

 \section{Abstract}

-Degree-based topological indices enable structural analysis of graphs, with key applications in chemical graph theory.
-This paper explores connections among three tree indices: Albertson, Sombor, and Sigma.
-The Sigma index tightly bounds the Sombor index via sharp two-sided inequalities, revealing their asymptotic equivalence up to constants.
-A pure $\Theta$-relationship links Sombor and Albertson indices for extremal trees with fixed degree sequences, showing quadratic degree interactions scale with absolute degree disparities.
-These results position the Sombor index as an intermediate descriptor, bridging global degree dispersion and local edge irregularity in trees.
+In this paper, degree-based topological indices play a key role in the structural analysis of graphs in this paper and have significant uses in chemical graph theory.
+We investigate the connections between three such tree indices: the Albertson, Sombor, and Sigma indices.
+We show that the quadratic degree deviation, measured by the Sigma index, tightly controls the Sombor index of a tree by establishing sharp two-sided bounds.
+We demonstrate that the Sombor and Sigma indices are asymptotically equivalent up to constant factors as a direct result.
+A pure $\Theta$-relationship between the Sombor index and the Albertson index is derived by taking into account extremal trees with a fixed degree sequence.
+This finding demonstrates that, in extremal configurations, quadratic degree interactions and absolute degree disparities scale appropriately.
+Overall, our data suggest that the Sombor index functions as an intermediate descriptor, capturing both global degree dispersion and local edge irregularity.
+From a structural standpoint, these findings clarify the relationship between vertex-based and edge-based irregularity measurements in trees.

 \rule{16cm}{1.0pt}

 \textbf{AMS Classification 2010:} 05C05, 05C12, 05C20, 05C25, 05C35, 05C76, 68R10.